 Two networks, Televisa and TV Azteca, dominate the TV sector.
 The radio market is very large, with around 1,400 local and regional stations and several major station-owning groups.
 Some high-powered stations on Mexico's northern border beam into lucrative US markets.

 Newspapers reflect different political views; sensationalism characterises the biggest-selling dailies.

 Mexico is one of Latin America's biggest internet markets.
-There were 42 million internet users by the end of 2011 - a 37% penetration rate (Internetworldstats).
+There were 51 million internet users by mid-2015 - a 41% penetration rate (InternetLiveStats.com).
 Facebook is the most popular social network.